Maud Gonne: Irish republican activism

 Known as the "Irish Joan of Arc", Gonne became known for her Irish republican views on a variety of contemporary social issues in Ireland.
 During the fin de siècle era, she supported Irish Catholic tenant farmers in their struggles against the Protestant Ascendancy and the Royal Irish Constabulary (RIC) during the Land War.
 Gonne chaired several meetings of international groups to build sympathy for her causes among the American, British and French publics.
 During the Second Boer War, Gonne, along with a small group of republicans, supported the Boer republics by giving speeches and publishing newspaper articles advocating against Irish involvement in the war.
 Gonne became known for her eloquence in her political speeches and they were credited for animating the founding of new Irish nationalist organisations.

 In April 1900, Gonne wrote an article titled "The Famine Queen" for the United Irishman newspaper on the occasion of a planned visit by Queen Victoria to Ireland.
 The newspaper was suppressed by the RIC but the article was republished in American newspapers.

 Gonne remained very active in Paris.
 In 1913, she established L'Irlande libre, a French newspaper.
-She wanted Cumann na mBan to be considered seriously: her idea was to get affiliation with the English Red Cross, and wrote to Geneva to gain an international profile for the new nationalist organisation.
+She wanted Cumann na mBan to be considered seriously: her idea was to get affiliation with the British Red Cross, and she wrote to Geneva to gain an international profile for the new nationalist organisation.
 In 1918, she was arrested in Dublin, deported to England and imprisoned in Holloway Prison for six months.

-She worked with the Irish White Cross for the relief of victims of violence.
-Gonne moved in upper-class circles.
-Lord French's sister, Mrs Charlotte Despard was a famous suffragist, who was already a Sinn Feiner when she arrived in Dublin in 1920.
+Gonne worked with the Irish White Cross for the relief of victims of violence.
+Lord French's sister, Mrs Charlotte Despard, was a famous suffragist, who was already a Sinn Feiner when she arrived in Dublin in 1920.
 She naturally accompanied Gonne on a tour of County Cork, seat of the most fervent revolutionary activity.
 Cork was under a Martial Law Area (MLA) prohibited to Irishmen and women outside the zone but the Viceroy's sister had a pass.